grahamfindlay/dotfiles/README.md

 Now, if you have time:

 1. Install a version of vim that was compiled with the +clipboard option, so that you can copy-paste to the system clipboard.
-  * `sudo apt-get install vim-gnome` if you're not installing YouCompleteMe.
-    If installing YouCompleteMe, you probably have to build vim from source.
+  * `sudo apt-get install vim-gnome` if you're not installing YouCompleteMe or are using Debian 9.
+If installing YouCompleteMe on Debian 8, you probably have to build vim from source.
 Instructions [here](https://github.com/Valloric/YouCompleteMe).
-You may have
-    to set --enable-gui to gnome2 rather than gtk2 on Debian distros.
+You may have to set --enable-gui to gnome2 rather than gtk2 when using Debian 8.
 2. Customize Terminal
   * Install Solarized Colors for Terminal.
 3. Install GNOME Tweak Tool